interledger/interledger.github.io/docs/markdown/getting-started.md

 # Getting Started

-This tutorial will help you start an Interledger node locally on you computer and create a local ILP test network.
+This tutorial will help you start an Interledger node locally on your computer and create a local ILP test network.

 This tutorial describes how to:
 1. Install [`moneyd`](../concepts/moneyd.md) on your system